linuxstb/pidvbip/README.md

 * htsptest  - HTSP (Tvheadend) client test (streaming video playback)

-NOTE: htsptest requires PTS values for the video stream, which due to a bug are not always provided by Tvheadend.
-A temporary fix for this is to comment out line 1114 in tvheadend/src/parsers.c (st->es_curpts = PTS_UNSET;).
+NOTE: htsptest requires PTS values for the video stream, which due to a bug were not being provided by Tvheadend.
+This was fixed in the version of tvheadend available at https://github.com/tvheadend/tvheadend on 24th August 2012 - please ensure you are running a version including that fix.

 Copyright
 ---------